Creating or Authorizing a Secondary Suite

 - Ensure that each bedroom contains a window that has an openable area of at least 3.8 sq. ft.
 (0.35 sq. metres), has no openable dimension less than 15 inches (38 cm) and whose window sill is no higher off the floor than 4 ft.
 11 inches (1.5 metres).

-Completing this work at the time of building or renovation will not be a significant additional expense and will greatly reduce the expense of creating the suite in the future.
+Completing this work at the time of building or renovation will not be a significant additional expense and will greatly reduce the expense of creating a suite in the future.
 Contact the Building Division regarding questions about preparing for a future secondary suite.

 Adding a Secondary Suite to an Existing House